-Red Boston lettuce is medium to large in size and rounded in shape with loose, wavy, cupped leaves with an open center, similar in appearance to a rose.
+Red Boston lettuce is a medium to large varietal and round in shape with loose, wavy, cupped leaves and an open center, similar in appearance to a rose.
 The broad, soft, outer leaves are thick and frilled at the edges with swirls of red, purple, and burgundy, and these leaves encompass more tightly bound, yellow-green leaves in the center of the head.
 Together they form a rosette pattern of leaves that are wide and have a smooth, silky consistency with a uniform crunch.
 Red Boston lettuce is tender and crisp with a nutty, mild, and sweet flavor.

 Red Boston lettuce is available year-round.

-Red Boston lettuce, botanically classified as Lactuca sativa, is an annual plant of the Asteraceae or sunflower family and is one variety of dozens of butterhead lettuces.
-Also known as a limestone lettuce variety, which is lettuce that was successfully cultivated in limestone-rich soils, Red Boston lettuce is recognized by its compact rosette shaped head and large, easily separated, buttery leaves.
-Red Boston lettuce is favored by home gardeners for its tolerance to heat and adaptability to many different soils and is grown for its smooth texture and crisp flavor for use in wraps, soups, and salads.
+Red Boston lettuce, botanically classified as Lactuca sativa, is an annual variety belonging to the Asteraceae family.
+The lettuce is also known more generally as Red Butter lettuce and is one of dozens of butterhead lettuce varieties.
+Besides its general moniker, Red Boston lettuce is sometimes known as a Limestone lettuce, a type of lettuce successfully cultivated in limestone-rich soils.
+Red Boston lettuce is recognized by its compact rosette-shaped head and large, easily separated, buttery leaves.
+The variety is also favored by commercial growers and home gardeners for its tolerance to heat, adaptability to different soils, smooth, crisp texture, and mild, vegetal flavor for use in wraps, soups, and salads.

 Red Boston lettuce contains calcium, iron, vitamins A and C, magnesium, phosphorus, and potassium.
 It also contains anthocyanins, which are antioxidants responsible for the lettuce's red pigments.